SteveBarnett/Remixing/_thinking/together-in-the-middle.md

 - Emptiness or Form.
 - Same or different.
 - Push or pull.
+- "This is perfect."
+- "This changes everything."
+- Never or always.

 What we need is a more nuanced, broader, middle way that's more like "why can't it be both?", and "when and how does this apply?", and "what are the ranges on the spectrum?"